 Where should I stay in the Maldives with a baby aka the best Maldives hotels for families.

-Another family friendly but higher end luxury resort is Soneva Fushi
+Another family friendly but a higher end luxury resort is Soneva Fushi

 And our final pick is the beautiful and family friendly resort Constance Haleveli.

-What to Pack for the Maldives with a baby
+What to Pack for the Maldives with infant

-If you are travelling to the Maldives with infant in toddler in tow here is the run down that everything we used and found useful during our Maldives with a baby stay:
+If you are travelling to the Maldives with infant in toddler in tow here is the run down of everything we found useful during our Maldives with a baby stay: